-Reflective of a thorough engagement and collaboration with athletes across the sports movement, the Athlete Charter addresses the most relevant issues athletes face today.
-It is currently organised around five key topics – integrity and clean sport; governance and communication; career and marketing; safeguarding; and sports competition.
-More specifically, the key themes of the athletes’ rights are further defined – at present – and outlined below in the draft Athlete Charter by 19 additional principles, while athletes’ responsibilities are spelled out in 16 specific statements.
-This is an unparallelled opportunity to shape one of the most important conversations in sport and to further define the Athlete Charter.
-Sign up below to share your voice.
+Reflective of a thorough engagement and collaboration with athletes across the sports movement, the Athlete Charter addresses the most relevant issues athletes face today, including integrity and clean sport; governance and communication; career and marketing; safeguarding; and sports competition.

+With your help, we aim to address your rights as athletes.
+This is an unparalleled opportunity to shape one of the most important conversations in sport and to further define the Athlete Charter.

 - Right to compete in a fair and clean competition